ConceptSafetySystems/xs-pacemaker/README.md

 ### DRBD Setup for XenServer 6.1.0 or 6.2.0 (those are the ones I've tested)

 I found I had drbd bugs with OVS so I had to do this. `drbdadm primary all` kept hanging for me randomly.
 This changes OVS to the linux network bridge back-end.
-Hopefully we won't need this some day
+Hopefully we won't need this some day.
-`xe-switch-network-backend bridge`

-`reboot`
+	xe-switch-network-backend bridge
+	reboot

 #### Setup a DRBD cross-over cable
 I recommend a direct Gigabit cross-over cable between the 2 servers on a spare NIC.
 It's not a requirement of course, you just need a connection.
 Otherwise you can possibly get a split brain situation if the switch power died

 Create a network interface for DRBD replication

 1. Open up XenCenter

 2. Click on the server

 3. Select the Networking tab and click the Configure buttom in Management Interfaces

 4. Click Add IP Address

-`Name: DRBD`
-`IP: 10.0.0.3`
-`netmask: 255.255.255.0`
-`no gateway`
+	Name: DRBD
+	IP: 10.0.0.3
+	netmask: 255.255.255.0
+	no gateway

 5. OK

-Add a hostname and ip address for the x-over network `vi /etc/hosts`
+Add a hostname and ip address for the x-over network

+`vi /etc/hosts`

 	10.0.0.3 node1drbd